temp-stackoverflow/nlp/README.md

 # nlp
 Temporary host site with Stack Overflow POS tagged data and 10-fold cross validation experiment files for replicating results in the paper.

 The directory tree structure below reflects all the data released for the paper's review phase.
-It includes sectional references to the paper wherein the corrresponding dataset or the evaluation experiments are discussed.
+Included along some branches of the tree are sectional references to the paper wherein the corrresponding dataset or the evaluation experiments are discussed.

 nlp<br>
 |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;README.md<br>